Should You Buy or Build Your Web Site?

 It’s usually best if products directly integrate with each other, but there are alternatives.

 Inside of WordPress, I use a tool called Uncanny Automator.
 It’s essentially middleware – software that integrates many different tools and facilitates the transfer of data between them.

-Zapier is a website that also acts as middleware between many Software as a Service products.
+Zapier is a website that also acts as middleware between many Software as a Service product.

-You can create automations between products (which they call Zaps) to react to events and take action.
+You can create automation between products (which they call Zaps) to react to events and take action.

 One of the services I use is Searchie – a video hosting and hub service.
 It doesn’t integrate with WordPress.
 However, I use other products and services that also integrate with Zapier.
 There are interesting benefits to using Searchie instead of WordPress for some sites.

 So my shopping cart software, ThriveCart and take an order and then updates Searchie through a Zap to fill the order for a course.